isomerpages/psd-corp/newsroom/media-releases/_posts/2019-04-14-post-Visit by DPM Teo Chee Hean to Yan’an, Shaanxi Province, The People’s Republic of China.md

 description: ""
 image: ""
 ---
-**Visit by Mr Teo Chee Hean, Deputy Prime Minister and Coordinating Minister for National Security, to Yan’an, Shaanxi Province, The People’s Republic of China 14**
+**Visit by Mr Teo Chee Hean, Deputy Prime Minister and Coordinating Minister for National Security, to Yan’an, Shaanxi Province, The People’s Republic of China**
 <p style="text-indent:25px;">
 Deputy Prime Minister and Coordinating Minister for National Security Teo Chee Hean visited Yan’an, Shaanxi Province, the People’s Republic of China on 14 April 2019, as the last leg of his trip to China.&nbsp; He co-chaired the 7th Singapore-China Forum on Leadership with Member of the Political Bureau of the Communist Party of China (CPC) and CPC Central Committee Organisation Department (COD) Minister Chen Xi.
 Minister (Trade &amp; Industry) and Minister-in-charge of the Public Service Chan Chun Sing is the Singapore Deputy Co-Chair.
 </p><p style="text-indent:25px;">